-- use patterns and conversations of genres to achieve particular purposes in cultural contexts and social situations - establish and maintain roles of the writer/speaker/designer and relationships with audiences - create and analyse perspectives and representations of concepts, identities, times and places - make use of and analyse the ways cultural assumptions, attitudes, values and beliefs underpin texts and invite audiences to take up positions - use aesthetic features and stylistic devices to achieve purposes and analyse their effects in texts - select and synthesise subject matter to support perspectives - organise and sequence subject matter to achieve particular purposes - use cohesive devices to emphasise ideas and connect parts of texts - make language choices for particular purposes and contexts - user grammar and language structures for particular purposes. - use mode-appropriate features to achieve particular purposes.
+- use patterns and conversations of genres to • achieve particular purposes in cultural contexts and social situations - . establish and maintain roles of the writer/ speaker/designer and relationships with audiences - . create and analyse perspectives and representations of concepts, identities, times and places - make use of and analyse the ways cultural assumptions, attitudes, values and beliefs underpin texts and invite audiences to take up positions - use aesthetic features and stylistic devices to achieve purposes and analyse their effects in - achieve particular purposes - . use cohesive devices to emphasise ideas and connect parts of texts - make language choices for particular purposes and contexts - user grammar and language structures for particular purposes. - use mode-appropriate features to achieve particular purposes.